NAVIGATING NARRATIVES, NURTURING NORMS

 Commonwealth & Development Office (FCDO), the UK

-• Speaker 2: Dr. Muhammad Taufan, Foreign Service
+• Speaker 2: Dr. Muhammad Taufan, Official/Minister Counsellor, Ministry of Foreign Affairs of the Republic of Indonesia

 • Speaker 3: Dr. Takei Yoshinobu, Associate Professor, Faculty